 Barrel Oak Winery

-Long-cited as D.C.’s top family-friendly winery, Barrel Oak unfolds against the backdrop of the beautiful Virginia Piedmont countryside, just a hop and a skip (one hour) from the District.
+Long-cited as DC’s top family-friendly winery, Barrel Oak unfolds against the backdrop of the beautiful Virginia Piedmont countryside, just a hop and a skip (one hour) from the District.
 Owners Brian and Sharon work hard to create a community atmosphere by welcoming parents with kids, hikers, bikers, and travelers from the other side of the globe.
 And their love of dogs is evident throughout the place, from the paw prints on the menus, to their resident staff member, Birch.
 Children love the all-inclusive, pet-friendly atmosphere; adults love the expansive patio views and whimsical décor.
 And then there’s the award-winning wines, 24,000 gallons right on the property.
 Enjoy live music Fri. nights until 9 p.m.
 Picnic tables are first come, first served.

 In addition to some of the yummiest pasture-raised meats, fruit, and veggies, this working farm pours some of the tastiest wines near the DMV.
 Swing by Thursday-Sunday for sips and family-friendly self-guided tours.
 There's plenty of running around space for the littles and the rustic scenery makes for fabulous photo opps.

 14525 Montevideo Rd.

 Located on the Monticello wine trail near Charlottesville, VA, Keswick’s 400-acre Edgewood Estate is the quintessential manor with breathtaking views of the countryside and the Blue Ridge Mountains.
 While it’s a gorgeous spot for a high-class wedding, you’ll feel equally at home with your little ones in tow for a wine tasting and tour.
 Crayons, coloring books and games are available to keep them busy while you swirl and swish the goods.
 Check their website for summer family-friendly events featuring live music, food, and of course, vino.